NETWAYS/advanced-puppet-training/sections/functions/07_puppetcode.md

 ****

-More on this at: https://puppet.com/docs/puppet/latest/lang_write_functions_in_puppet.html
+More about Puppet code at: https://puppet.com/docs/puppet/latest/lang_write_functions_in_puppet.html

 ~~~ENDSECTION~~~